Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Proposed Approach

-The \texttt{DIPPER} objective in Eqn~\eqref{eqn:bt_log_sig_2} requires calculation of optimal lower-level value function $V^{L}_{*}(s_t,g_t)$, which is computationally expensive.
-We accordingly consider an approximation $V^{L}_{m}(s_t,g_t)$ to replace $V^{L}_{*}(s_t,g_t)$, where $m$ represents the number of training iterations for updating $V^{L}_{m}(s_t,g_t)$.
-Further, we make an approximation to ignore the term $V^{L}$ in \eqref{eqn:bt_log_sig_2}.
-We explain our rationale to ignore $V^{L}$ as follows: without loss of generality, let us assume that the environment rewards are greater than and equal to zero.
-This directly implies that $V^{L} \geq 0$.
-We utilize this to maximize the lower bound of objective in~\eqref{eqn:eqn_lagrangian}, and follow similar steps between \eqref{eqn:eqn_lagrangian} to \eqref{eqn:bt_log_sig_2}, to present the final practical maximum likelihood \texttt{DIPPER} objective:
+\textbf{Practical algorithm:} The \texttt{DIPPER} objective in Eqn.~\ref{eqn:bt_log_sig_2} requires calculation of optimal lower-level value function $V^{L}_{*}(s_t,g_t)$, which is computationally expensive.
+We accordingly consider an approximation $V^{L}_{m}(s_t,g_t)$ to replace $V^{L}_{*}(s_t,g_t)$, where we update the value function $V^{L}_{m}(s_t,g_t)$ gradient $m$ times for every policy update, to get the following objective:

-The objective in \eqref{eqn:bt_log_sig_2_practical} still captures the core essense of the proposed approach and tries to deal with the non-stationarity issue in \texttt{HRL} and also learn a lower level regularized upper level policy to deal with infeasible subgoal geneation.
-Despite these approximations, in our experiments we empirically find that \texttt{DIPPER} is able to efficiently mitigate the recurring issue of non-stationarity in \text{HRL} and generate feasible subgoals for the lower-level policy.
-We provide the pseudo-code in the Appendix~\ref{appendix:algo_DIPPER}.